-5. Participate in the formation and support of local Community Safety and Wellness Task Forces.
 Strengthen Community Policing Practices.
 6. Adopt community policing philosophies and plans in collaboration with the community law enforcement serve.
 8. Encourage or require officers to spend non-enforcement time, or line in, the neighborhoods they serve.
 Reform Investigation 11.
 Use data and objective criteria, instead of officers' subjective perceptions and beliefs, to drive the level of police presence in neighborhoods.
 Promote Diversion and other alternatives to arrest 16.
 Establish and expand access to diversion programs.
-Revise the role of School Resource 19.
+Revise the role of School Resource Officers 19.
 Hire behavioral health professionals in schools.
-Officers 20.
-Fund school personnel training on mental health, first aid, cultural competence/diversity/inclusion, and developmental disability.
+20. Fund school personnel training on mental health, first aid, cultural competence/diversity/inclusion, and developmental disability.
 21. Develop inclusive processes for selecting and overseeing SROs.
 24. Encourage School Justice Partnerships to reduce students' juvenile court involvement.
 Improve law enforcement recruitment, retention, accountability and culture 36.
 Expand investigative and oversight authority of local citizen oversight boards.
 51. Expand recruitment and retention efforts with a focus on how to achieve diversity, increase cultural awareness, and ensure that officers have emotional intelligence necessary to serve their communities.
 Support restorative justice initiative and victim equity.
 61. Establish and fund restorative justice programs in local communities across the state and at various points of the criminal justice system.
-Improve pre-trial release and accountability 82.
-Promote court appearance strategies and develop alternative responses to failure to appear. practices.
-83. Create independent pretrial services and improve data for Racial Equity in Criminal Justice
+Improve pre-trial release and accountability practices.
+82. Promote court appearance strategies and develop alternative responses to failure to appear.
+83. Create independent pretrial services and improve data Collection.